aliyun/terraform-provider-alicloud/website/docs/r/express_connect_router_vbr_child_instance.html.markdown

 # alicloud_express_connect_router_vbr_child_instance

 Provides a Express Connect Router Express Connect Router Vbr Child Instance resource.
-Leased Line Gateway VBR sub-instance.

 For information about Express Connect Router Express Connect Router Vbr Child Instance and how to use it, see [What is Express Connect Router Vbr Child Instance](https://next.api.alibabacloud.com/api/ExpressConnectRouter/2023-09-01/AttachExpressConnectRouterChildInstance).